bholloway/resolve-url-loader/readme.md

 * `keepQuery` Keep query string and hash within url.
 I.e. `url('./MyFont.eot?#iefix')`, `url('./MyFont.svg#oldiosfix')`.

+* `debug` Show verbose information on the file paths being searched.

 * `root` An optional directory within which search may be performed.
 Relative paths are permitted.
 Where omitted `process.cwd()` is used and should be sufficient for most use cases.

 Note that query parameters take precedence over programmatic parameters.